Experiencing trauma and severe life stressors as an individual, or in your family system, can feel

 Qualifications and Credentials

 On RAFT's tiered private pay table, Renee is a level 1 therapist.
-She works under the supervision of Amanda Turecek, LMFT, LAC and Ashley Larsen, LCSW for administrative supervision.
+She works under the supervision of Amanda Turecek, LMFT, LAC and Sharon Davis, LPC.
 Renee also works with an outside supervisor, information is available on our informed consent form.